Cultural anthropology: Critiques of kinship studies

 Kinship, as an anthropological field of inquiry, has been heavily criticized across the discipline.
-One critique is that, as its inception, the framework of kinship studies was far too structured and formulaic, relying on dense language and stringent rules.
+One critique is that at its inception, the framework of kinship studies was overly structured and formulaic, relying on dense language and stringent rules.
 Another critique, explored at length by American anthropologist David Schneider, argues that kinship has been limited by its inherent Western ethnocentrism.
 Schneider proposes that kinship is not a field that can be applied cross-culturally, as the theory itself relies on European assumptions of normalcy.
 He states in the widely circulated 1984 book A critique of the study of kinship that "[K]inship has been defined by European social scientists, and European social scientists use their own folk culture as the source of many, if not all of their ways of formulating and understanding the world about them".
 However, this critique has been challenged by the argument that it is linguistics, not cultural divergence, that has allowed for a European bias, and that the bias can be lifted by centering the methodology on fundamental human concepts.
 Polish anthropologist Anna Wierzbicka argues that "mother" and "father" are examples of such fundamental human concepts and can only be Westernized when conflated with English concepts such as "parent" and "sibling".

 A more recent critique of kinship studies is its solipsistic focus on privileged, Western human relations and its promotion of normative ideals of human exceptionalism.
-In Critical Kinship Studies, social psychologists Elizabeth Peel and Damien Riggs argue for a move beyond this human-centered framework, opting instead to explore kinship through a "posthumanist" vantage point where anthropologists focus on the intersecting relationships of human animals, non-human animals, technologies and practices.
+In Critical Kinship Studies, social psychologists Elizabeth Peel and Damien Riggs argue for moving beyond this human-centered framework, opting instead to explore kinship through a "posthumanist" vantage point, in which anthropologists focus on the intersecting relationships among human animals, non-human animals, technologies, and practices.